TomasVotruba/tomasvotruba.com/packages/blog/data/2017/2017-12-04-life30-what-will-you-do-when-ai-takes-over-the-world.md

     Artificial Intelligence is now in same level as mobile phones playing mp3s.
 Or **maybe it already took over the world without knowing us**, as *Life 3.0* story unveils...
-tweet: "What will you do when #ai comes to your field?
-Do you think it might happen slower than Smart phone adoption?
-Life 3.0 by @tegmark might give you some answers #mustread"
-tweet_image: "/assets/images/posts/2017/life30/life30.jpg"
 ---

 <br>